Facts About Asian-Americans, Pacific Islanders, And Addiction

 Being Vulnerable Is The Key To Positive Change

 There are harm reduction programs for Asian-Americans that are meant to restore victims of addiction in the Asian community to better health.
 Despite this, it is wise to get help in a licensed facility with drugs for alcoholism like Naltrexone and medications that make detox slightly more comfortable.
 In addition, patients in treatment can have one-on-one counseling and 12-Step support.
 For those who practice specific faiths, there are faith-based treatments available.
-Being vulnerable may seem scary, but it can be the secret needed to facilitate change.
-Please take the first step toward healing and contact a dedicated treatment provider today.
+Being vulnerable may seem scary, but it can facilitate change.
+Take the first step toward healing and contact a treatment provider today.